mckennapsean/dissertation/content/07-reflect.md

-# Reflecting on Types of Visualization Research {#sec:reflections}
+# Reflections on Types of Research {#sec:reflections}

-In practice, visualization design can have implications for research and be a research activity in itself, such as multiple approaches to conduct research through design in HCI [@Gaver2012; @Obrenovic2011] or the application of action design research to the process of creating visualization systems [@McCurdy2016].
+In practice, visualization design can have implications for visualization research and be a research activity in itself, such as multiple approaches to conduct research through design in HCI [@Gaver2012; @Obrenovic2011] or the application of action design research to the process of creating visualization systems [@McCurdy2016].
 For example, the design study methodology model includes research aspects, such as reflection and writing publications [@Sedlmair2012b], and action design research would similarly emphasize such reflection and learning throughout the visualization design process [@McCurdy2016].
 It is important to think about other types of research and design, beyond design studies or application-driven work.
-Munzner identified a series of publication types for the field of data
-visualization: technique, design study, systems, evaluation, and model [@Munzner2008], which is similar to different kinds of research contributions as in the field of HCI [@Wobbrock2012].
+Munzner identified a series of publication types for the field of data visualization: technique, design study, systems, evaluation, and model [@Munzner2008], which is similar to different kinds of research contributions as in the field of HCI [@Wobbrock2012].
 Throughout this dissertation, the primary type of research explored is a design study or application-driven work, where we designed and built tools for cyber security developers, analysts, and managers [@McKenna2014; @McKenna2015; @mckenna2016].

 In this chapter, we focus on the implications of the design activity framework